 She could have slapped him.

-The dock would have loved it.
+The crowd would have loved it.

 Leo moved first.

-People do not become monsters only in the dark.
+people do not become monsters only in the dark.

 The scandal devoured half of northern Italy by breakfast.